kawser2133/clean-structured-project/README.md

 I want you to know that contributions to this project are welcome.
 Please open an issue or submit a pull request if you have any ideas, bug fixes, or improvements.

+## Contact

+If you have any questions or need further assistance, please contact the project maintainer at [kawser2133@gmail.com](mailto:kawser2133@gmail.com).

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use it as a base for your own projects.

-## Acknowledgments

-This project template is inspired by the Clean Architecture principles and design patterns advocated by Robert C. Martin (Uncle Bob) and other industry experts.

-## Contact

-If you have any questions or need further assistance, please contact the project maintainer at [kawser2133@gmail.com](mailto:kawser2133@gmail.com).

 Happy coding!